DAGINATSUKO/www-rpcs3/README.md

 docker-compose up
 ```

-From there, open a web browser of your choosing and navigate to your prefered [localhost](http://localhost) address.
+From there, open a web browser of your choosing and navigate to your prefered [localhost](http://localhost:8080) address.
+However, you will need to access it from your browser by adding the `:8080` to your localhost address.

 #### External Resources
 * [Flaticon](http://www.flaticon.com)